-Knockloughrim Primary School is required to have a written accessibility plan which is publicly available and accessible via the school's website.
-The focus in our accessibility plan is to:
+Every grant-aided school and independent school is required to have a written accessibility plan which should be publicly available and accessible via the school's website.
+The focus in the school's accessibility plan is to:

-- increase the extent to which disabled pupils can participate in the school's curriculum.
-For example teaching and learning and the wider curriculum of the school such as participation in after-school clubs, leisure, and cultural activities; - improve the physical environment of our school to increase the extent to which disabled pupils can take advantage of education and associated services provided or offered by Knockloughrim Primary school; and - improve the delivery to disabled pupils of the information which is provided in writing to pupils who are not disabled.
-This will be completed within a reasonable time and take into account their disability and any preferences expressed by them or their parents.
+• increase the extent to which disabled pupils can participate in the school's curriculum.
+By way of example, this covers teaching and learning and the wider curriculum of the school such as participation in after-school clubs, leisure, and cultural activities;

+- improve the physical environment of the school to increase the extent to which disabled pupils can take advantage of education and associated services provided or offered by the school; and - improve the delivery to disabled pupils of the information which is provided in writing to pupils who are not disabled.
+This should be completed within a reasonable time and take into account their disability and any preferences expressed by them or their parents.